spiceai/spiceai/README.md

 [![Follow on Twitter](https://img.shields.io/twitter/follow/spiceaihq.svg?style=social&logo=twitter)](https://twitter.com/intent/follow?screen_name=spiceaihq)

-**Spice.ai** is an open source, portable runtime for training and using deep learning on time series data.
+**Spice.ai** is an open source, portable runtime and set of tools that helps developers add AI to their applications by leveraging machine-learning on time-series data.

 ---